 Nonetheless, I've been enjoying every moment of apple season here.
-First up, I made these giant apple cider donut holes — which I'm calling donut balls, because well, donut "holes" just don't do it justice.
+First up, I made these giant apple cider donut holes -- which I'm calling donut balls, because well, donut "holes" just don't do it justice.

 Right now, both apples and endives are in season so it really is the perfect time of the year to make this salad.
 I love the color combination of red and golden endives paired with a bright red apple, but this salad is also beautiful with only golden endives paired with a green apple.

 In this case though, I'm going to be adamant that gruyere cheese is a must in this recipe.
 The gruyere adds a complex layer of savoriness to this Apple and Endive Salad, but doesn't overpower any of the other flavors.

-- ¼ cup (45 grams) extra-virgin olive oil
+- ¼ cup extra-virgin olive oil (45 grams)

-- 1½ lemons, juiced + ½ lemon
+- 1 ½ lemons - juiced + ½ lemon

 - 1 teaspoon sea salt